UmaAgg/Uma_portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone
-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:

 ## Technical details of what you've accomplished and how they contribute to the final goal
+- After my first milestone I changed my LEDs into a matrix and coded the LEDs to project words

 -  What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+## What needs to be completed before your final milestone
+- I need to move from my

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**